k3rs3d/ringfairy/README.md

 - Modify the `websites.json` (by default) file to include the details of the websites you want to include in the webring.
 Each website must be added to the list.
 - (Optional) Customize pages by modifying the templates, located in the `data/templates` folder (by default).
 You can also use remote files as templates.
 See the "Templates" section below.
 - (Optional) Add any additional files into the `data/assets` folder (by default).
 Everything in this folder will simply be copied over into the output directory.
 Here you can add extras like images, HTML/CSS, etc.
-- Run `rustring` to generate the webring by writing HTML files containing the redirects.
+- Run `ringfairy` to generate the webring by writing HTML files containing the redirects.
 Each site will link to the next/previous site in the `websites.json` file, forming your webring!
 - Host the generated files on your preferred hosting platform.

 ## Command-Line Arguments